8 Signs Your Vehicle Suspension System Needs Attention

 1. Pulling to One Side When Driving & Turning

-Drifting or pulling to one side while driving and turning is one of the most common signs of suspension problems.
-This may be due to an uneven tire wear, poor alignment, broken spring, or the shocks can no longer provide stability to the body against the centrifugal force during a turn.
+Drifting or pulling to one side while driving and turning is one of the most common indicators that your vehicle suspension system may require attention.
+This issue often arises due to uneven tire wear, poor wheel alignment, a broken spring, or worn-out shocks that fail to stabilize the vehicle’s body against centrifugal

 2. Rough Rides

-If you start to notice every bump in the road, or you feel your vehicle bounces while driving, it’s an indicator that your vehicle’s shock absorbers or struts are worn out and need replacement.
+If you start to notice every bump in the road, or you feel your vehicle bounces while driving, it’s an indicator that your vehicle suspension system shock absorbers or struts are worn out and need replacement.

 3. One Corner is Visibly Lower Than the Others